jdevfullstack-projects/converter-app/README.md

 Polymorphism will enable a programmer to define an interface and use that in many situations.
 For example, in real life, the dog's sense of smell manifests polymorphism.
-It will trigger different behaviors that depends on the input, whether the dog senses food (salivate) or the presence of a stranger (bark).
-But there is only one medium to accept the input, that is the dog's sense of smell.
+It will trigger different behaviors from different inputs but there is only one medium to accept those inputs, that is the dog's sense of smell.
 If we represent that in programming, that is the interface.
-And this can be used for different situations.
+And this can be used for different situations:
-That is, *one interface for several methods*.
+*one interface for several methods*.

 Combining these three main concepts of OOP, it can solve complex problems in software development.